TexasDigitalLibrary/Vireo/README.md

 ```bash
 $ mvn clean package -DskipTests -Dproduction
 ```
-If all compile-time tests pass, you should have both a `vireo-4.0.x-SNAPSHOT.war` and a `Vireo-4.0.x-SNAPSHOT-install.zip` in the `target/` directory.
+If all compile-time tests pass, you should have both a `vireo.war` and a `vireo-install.zip` in the `target/` directory.

 #### Apache Reverse Proxy Config